ls1intum/thesis-template-typst/thesis_typ/appendix/transcript.typ

 ====

-user opens the thread, then the lecture user exits and enters again, sends the message
+user opens the thread, then the lecture user exits and enters thread again, sends the message

 2.1 yes
 2.2 yes